tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 * The Llama 2 (13B) is twice as large as the Llama 3 (8B) model and therefore has required more time for its training.
 * With the same training, the Llama 2 (13B) model without quantization outperforms the Llama 3 (8B) model quantized at 8 bits, having better performance in identifying appropriate classes from the CSV file, offering more precise and concrete classes compared to the Llama 3 (8B) model when quantized at 8 bits.
 ***
-## Instruct the model to use a specific ontology of interest
+## Ontology population - Instruct the model to use a specific ontology of interest
-Investigate the capabilities of a fine-tuned model using a specific ontology of interest and compare it to a base model that incorporates the ontology of interest directly in its prompt.
+Explore the capabilities of a fine-tuned model using a specific ontology of interest and compare it to a baseline model that directly integrates this ontology into its prompt.
+The goal is to perform ontology population, which involves updating an ontology with new facts extracted from an input knowledge resource.
+To achieve this, each line of a CSV file is translated into an RDF graph that aligns with the ontology of interest.

 The two approaches are explained below:
 * **Through prompt**: The complete ontology is included in the prompt in turtle format, as the model is able to understand ontologies in RDF, RDFS and OWL.